ARM-software/CMSIS-DSP/Testing/README.md

     python summaryBench.py -r build\result.txt

 The file result.txt must be placed inside the build folder for this script to work.
-Indeed, this script is using the path to result.txt to also find the file currentConfig.csv which has been created by the cmake command.
+Indeed, this script uses the path to result.txt to also find the currentConfig.csv file described above.

 The Output.pickle file is used by default.
 It can be changed with -f option.